SkillSieve: A Hierarchical Triage Framework for Detecting Malicious AI Agent Skills: Evaluation

 \subsection{Experimental Setup}

 \textbf{Environment.} All experiments run on an Orange Pi AIpro single-board computer (4-core ARM64 CPU, 24\,GB LPDDR4X RAM, Ubuntu 22.04, Python 3.11).
 This hardware was chosen deliberately: it costs \$440 and represents the low end of what a developer might have on hand.
 Layer~1 analysis runs entirely on-device.
-Layers~2 and~3 call LLM APIs over WiFi: Kimi~2.5 (Moonshot AI) for Layer~2 and three-vendor jury for Layer~3 (Kimi~2.5, MiniMax~M2.7, DeepSeek-V3 via Baidu Qianfan).
+Layers~2 and~3 call LLM APIs over WiFi: Kimi~2.5 (Moonshot AI) for Layer~2, and a three-family jury for Layer~3 (GLM-5.1 from ZhipuAI, Qwen3-235B from Alibaba, and DeepSeek-V3.1 from DeepSeek) chosen so no jury model overlaps with Layer~2.
 The evaluation dataset is the full \texttt{openclaw/skills} GitHub archive cloned on 2026-04-04.